GIT-REPLAY(1) Git Manual GIT-REPLAY(1)

 top of the exact same new base, they only differ in that the first

-the second provides instructions to make target point at them.
+target to point at them.

 What if you have a stack of branches, one depending upon another, and